MarcoDiIanni9631/CHCViz/README.md

 Before running the toolchain, make sure you have the following software installed on your system:

-- SOLC (Solidity Compiler)
+- SOLC
+- Scala
-- Eldarica
+- Eldarica (pre-requisite Scala)
 - Logtalk
 - Graphviz